krempaskyk/edtech-plan-caroleng/README.md

 - Accelerometer
 - Camera

 Why **Android**?
 We use mobilecsp, which uses App Inventor to write apps.
-MIT's team has tried to work with Apple to make App Inventor works for
+The MIT's team has tried to make App Inventor works for both Android and iOS.
+The Android OS has beework with Apple to make App Inventor works for iOS, but every time when Apple update the iOS version, App Inventor will stop working.

-Interactive whiteboards are the current standard in classroom aid technology, and have enjoyed enormously high adoption rates in Europe.
-The U.S. is quickly catching up, though, and the trend is only accelerating.
-There are a few interactive whiteboard models on the market, but only the SMARTBoard and Clevertouch are ideal for educational purposes.
+2. Classroom Aid

-We are using MIT App Inventor to write apps.
+An overhead projector in the classroom is a must.
+Teachers need to show students what to do, and students need to be able to see the projection no matter where they sit.

 ###  Network Specifications